baptistparty/blog/_posts/2021-06-25-NRO-blasts-trump-sbc.md

 <hr>

-A couple of comments notes:
+A couple of notes:
-1. The SBC CRT controversy managed to predate the Republican version by a good three or four years, beginning with the recommendations from SBTS and SEBTS faculty.
+1. The SBC CRT controversy managed to predate the Republican version by a good three or four years, beginning with the recommendations from SBTS and SEBTS faculty, and then the MLK50 conference.
+Whatever your thoughts about CRT, the SBC isn't reacting to a Fox News cycle.
 2. While this article was criticized by notable SBCers, it was treated as "harsh but fair" by several others.
   > [Michael Linton](https://twitter.com/MBLinton/status/1408445525343588359)<br>
   > [Samuel James](https://twitter.com/samueld_james/status/1408430511714975745)<br>